ipinmi/printf/README.md

 # printf
-A recreation of the printf function
+A recreation of the printf function by Ipinmi Adebayo & Egwim Ikechukwu